-The 1250 works from a 12-volt battery system and requires 1⁄2 amp during use (1-amp surge at turn-on).
+The 3310 works from a 12-volt battery system and requires 1⁄2 amp during use (1-amp peak).
 For the best results, attach the power cable directly to the battery.
 You can attach the power cable to an accessory panel, however you may experience electrical interference.
 Connect the power cord to the battery as follows:

-- ▶ Red wire to positive (+) terminal. - ▶ Black wire to negative (-) terminal - Tip: Connecting to the same circuit with other devices such as tachometers, marine radios or trim switches may cause electrical interference. - △ Caution: To protect both the cable and the display unit, Bottom Line highly recommends that you install an in-line 1-amp fast-blow fuse (available at automotive stores) in series with the red wire at the battery.
+- Red wire to positive (+) terminal. - Black wire to negative (-) terminal - Note: Connecting to the same circuit with other devices such as tachometers, marine radios or trim switches may cause electrical interference. - CAUTION: To protect both the cable and the display unit, Bottom Line highly recommends that you install an in-line 1-amp fast-blow fuse (available at automotive stores) in series with the red wire at the battery.